react-navigation/react-navigation.github.io/docs/bottom-tab-navigator.md

 Defaults to `true`.
 If `false`, all tabs are rendered immediately.
 When `true`, tabs are rendered only when they are made active for the first time.
 Note: tabs are **not** re-rendered upon subsequent visits.

+#### `unmountInactiveScreens`

+Whether a screen should be unmounted when navigating away from it.
+Unmounting a screen resets any local state in the screen as well as state of nested navigators in the screen.
+Defaults to `false`.

 #### `tabBarComponent`

 Override component to use as the tab bar.